crispinprojects/talkcalendar/README.md

 ## Core Features

 * built with C and GTK4 for GTK based desktops
-* Graphical user interface with month-view calendar with event tooltips
+* month-view calendar
-* traditional menu and keybindings
-* event day and today colour preferences
-* dark colour scheme mode
 * export and import iCalendar files (backup and restore)
 * calendar tools such as calculate Easter and search for events
 * built-in speech synthesizer
-* built-in alarm feature
 * Sqlite3 database used to store events

 ## Install

-Pre-built binaries of the latest version of Talk Calendar for x86 Debian/Ubuntu and ARM64 Raspberry Pi 5/500 computers are available and can be downloaded from the binary directory.
-These have been built using C and GTK 4.18.
+Pre-built binaries of the latest version of Talk Calendar for x86 Debian/Ubuntu computers is available and can be downloaded from the binary directory.
+This have been built using C and GTK 4.18.
 Once downloaded and unzipped make sure that Talk Calendar has executable permissions before running.
 To change permissions and run Talk Calendar from the terminal use the commands below.
 ```
 chmod +x talkcalendar
 ./talkcalendar
 ```
 To install Talk Calendar locally copy the  "org.gtk.talkcalendar.desktop" file into in the ***~/.local/share/applications/***  directory.
 If the applications directory does not exist create it.
 You will need to modify the desktop file so that it uses your user name and the directory where you install local programs (in this case it is assumed to be /home/your_user_name/Software).

 A desktop file has a .desktop extension and provides metadata about an application such as its name, icon, command to execute and other properties.
 The "org.gtk.talkcalendar.desktop" file is shown below.
 You need to modify this by using your own user name and directory locations.
-For example, the executable path for a Raspberry Pi with the default user name "pi" would be "Exec=/home/pi/Software/talkcalendar/talkcalendar".
 The Exec variable defines the command to execute when launching an application, in this case, the "talkcalendar" binary executable.
 The Icon variable specifies the path to the icon file associated with the application.
 The Path variable specifies that Talk Calendar should use this directory as its working directory and so is where the calendar database is stored.
 In a .desktop file, you need to use absolute and full paths.

 ```
 [Desktop Entry]